Fifth infielder

-A fifth infielder is the rare instance in baseball when a team may elect to bring in an outfielder to play the infield.
+In baseball, a fifth infielder is the rare instance in which a team elects to bring in an outfielder to play the infield.
 This is usually done when the game is tied in the bottom of the ninth or an extra inning, the home team has a runner at 3rd base with fewer than two outs.
 Normally with a runner on 3rd with less than two outs, a manager will usually have the infield playing in, as to cut down a runner trying to score.
 Bringing the infield in is a typical strategy used late in games, when a potential tying, go-ahead, winning or crucial insurance run is at 3rd base with less than two outs.
 In cases like this, if a ball is hit right to an infielder, the infielder usually has a chance to throw out the runner trying to score.
 However, any ground ball not hit at an infielder will usually have a good chance to score the runner, plus the batter reaching base safely, versus if the infield plays back.
 When the infield plays back, it does make it more likely for the run to score, but the infielders are more likely to get the batter out via a ground out.

 However, in an instance where if the runner at 3rd base scoring ends the game immediately, a team may elect to have a fifth infielder, as to decrease the chances of a groundball getting through.
 The drawback is that it decreases the chance of an outfielder getting to a potential fly ball that may result in a play at the plate, however, any fair fly ball hit deep enough is good enough to end the game.

 For scorekeeping purposes, whatever position a player is listed as in the box score is the number they get assigned.
 For example, if a left fielder moves in to play the third base position, and a ball is hit to him, and he throws to the catcher to get the out, the play is recorded as 7–2.